 The Right Age: When Can Babies Have Manuka Honey?

-While Manuka honey is safe for children and adults at most ages, it’s generally recommended that:
+While Manuka honey is safe for children and adults of most ages, it’s generally recommended that:

 This means that after your child passes the one-year mark, Manuka honey is considered a safe and yummy option that can be enjoyed in a variety of ways.